 Liquidity risk is the risk that the Fund may not be able to settle or meet its obligations on time or at a reasonable price.

-The Fund is exposed to liquidity risk because of management fees payable and other accrued expenses.
+The Fund is exposed to liquidity risk because of unrealized depreciation on derivative financial instruments, management fees payable, redemptions of units payable and other accrued expenses.